giantswarm/docs/src/content/general/organizations/index.md

 In some cases, renaming an organization is necessary, where the original organization used characters that are not supported any more (uppercase letters and underscores).
 In this case, Giant Swarm Account Engineers will reach out to their customer contacts to agree on the new organization names.

-We will provide additional information regarding the technical changes caused by the migration soon.
+More information will follow once this migration starts.

 <!-- TODO: link specific page "Migration of organizations from REST API to MAPI" once published -->